Costaspap/Getting-and-Cleaning-Data/Readme.md

 The script will download and unzip the dataset folder UCI HAR Dataset in your working directory and then delete the zip file.
 Finally it will create the file Tidy_Dataset.txt in your working directory.

+The script needs the plyr package in order to run.
+If you don't have it, the script will install it for you.

 run_analysis.R does the following steps(also included as comments in the script):

 ## Steps of the script